Skip to main content

 Luminosa Zinnia Flowers flower Feb 8 Feb 15 Transplant Apr 16 – Apr 26

-Lunar White Carrots root_vegetable Feb 8 Feb 15 Transplant May 1 – May 6
+Lunar White Carrots root vegetable Feb 8 Feb 15 Transplant May 1 – May 6

 Mammoth Dill herb Jan 25 Feb 1 Transplant Mar 18 – Apr 7